Relintai/pandemonium_engine_docs/usage/performance/cpu_optimization.md

 process taking a lot more time than others.
 This is your primary bottleneck, and you can usually increase speed by optimizing this area.

-For more info about using Godot's built-in profiler, see `doc_debugger_panel`.
+For more info about using Pandemonium's built-in profiler, see `doc_debugger_panel`.

 External profilers
 ~~~~~~~~~~~~~~~~~~

-Although the Godot IDE profiler is very convenient and useful, sometimes you
+Although the Pandemonium IDE profiler is very convenient and useful, sometimes you
-need more power, and the ability to profile the Godot engine source code itself.
+need more power, and the ability to profile the Pandemonium engine source code itself.

 You can use a number of third party profilers to do this including
 `Valgrind ( https://www.valgrind.org/ )`,